This tutorial will teach you the basic techniques for solving Picross puzzles.

 Picross puzzles look like grids of squares with numbers above and to the left.

 Each number tells you that there is group of consecutive black squares somewhere in that row or column.
 For example, a 5 above a column means that somewhere in that column, there is a group of five black squares with no spaces between them.

 If there is more than one number for a row or column, it means that there are multiple groups of black squares, separated by at least one white square.

 You must use logic to figure out which squares should be filled in, and which should stay blank.
 When you solve the puzzle, the grid will have a picture in it.
 This tutorial will teach you some Picross puzzle solving techniques.

 Only 7 squares need to be filled in.
 Where?

 When you put the 7 squares at the left side, and then the right side, the 4 middle squares are filled in both times.
 This means that the four squares in the middle will definitely be filled in, no matter where the other three black squares might be.
 Try filling in the four middle squares below.

 Overlapping is one of the first strategies you should try when you start solving a puzzle.
-If you have trouble imagining the squares at the far left and far right sides of the grid, you can put an X at the ends of where the squares will be, like this:
+If you have trouble imagining the squares at the left side and right sides of the grid, you can put an X at the ends of where the squares will be, like this: